 The inspector was satisfied that residents' nutritional needs were met to an acceptable standard.
 Weights were recorded on a monthly basis or more frequently if required.
 The menu choices were on display.
 Photographs had been taken of various meal choices and these served as a reminder for residents.
-The inspector saw where some residents had been reviewed by a dietician and a healthy eating plan had been agreed.
+The inspector saw where one resident had been reviewed by a dietician and a healthy eating plan had been agreed.
 Staff volunteered more appropriate choices when healthy eating was encouraged.
-Staff discussed improvements around the area of weight management.
-This included detailed menu plans and exercise programmes as agreed with the residents.